The Governing Body is required by the Government to have three core functions:

 2 Co-opted governors appointed by the governors, who have the skills required to contribute to the effective governance and success of the school.

 The full Governing body meets four times each year, a Business meeting in September to plan the year, appoint the officers, staff the committees and arrange the dates and times of the other three termly meetings.
 At these meetings we benefit from the support and advice of an independent and professional clerk.
-Our current clerk is Mr David Roberts, who took up office in February 2016.
+Our current clerk is Mrs Alison Shields, who took up office in March 2019.

 In order to run the school efficiently the governors are divided into two main committees which meet at least termly to cover different aspects of the school in detail.
 Each committee has its own delegated powers and functions and are clerked by school admin staff.
 Governors are allocated to these committees in order to make best use of their expertise: